-- 5.8 The IJB may require access to existing various support services in order to perform its functions.
-In the Transitional Period, the Parties shall each make available suitable existing expertise and resources to the IJB, this will include, but not be limited to the following services: finance, human resources, ICT, communications, capital programmes, administrative support, committee services, audit, performance management, risk and insurance.
-This shall include the provision of any professional, technical or administrative services for the purpose of preparing a Strategic Plan and carrying out other duties of the IJB under the Act. - 5.9 The Parties shall enter into agreement in respect of how these resources will be made available. - 5.10 Before the end of the Transitional Period and in line with the budget setting and review timetable for subsequent years, the Parties and the IJB will review and change as necessary the support services being provided to ensure that these are adequate.
-Thereafter the Parties will make available resources and expertise required by the Act to allow the IJB to discharge its duties.
+5.8 The IJB may require access to existing various support services in order to perform its functions.
+In the Transitional Period, tThe Parties shall each make available suitable existing expertise and resources to the IJB, this will include, but not be limited to the following services: finance, human resources, ICT, communications, capital programmes, administrative support, committee services, legal services, audit, performance management, risk and insurance.
+This shall include the provision of any professional, technical or administrative services for the purpose of preparing a Strategic Plan and carrying out other duties of the IJB under the Act.